 The Energy Engineering (ENENG) major prepares students to be successful leaders in advancing the technology and management of energy; innovators and entrepreneurs in the energy sector; and educators, practicing engineers, and national leaders in the energy and associated environmental health and safety, policy and economic fields.
 The major focuses on the fundamental engineering principles of material and energy balances, thermodynamics, fluid mechanics, heat and mass transfer operations, and physical and chemical processing as applied to energy industries.
 In addition to these engineering principles, students enroll in required courses in renewable/sustainable energy principles.

 The Environmental Systems Engineering (ENVSE) major prepares students to use the principles of engineering and the basic sciences to develop solutions to environmental problems.
 The major focuses on fundamental engineering principles including material and energy balances, fluid mechanics, and physical and chemical processing as applied to the development of cost-effective remediation strategies designed to maintain the environment for the protection of human health and ecosystems.

 The Mining Engineering (MNGE) major prepares students to perform in the various steps of mineral extraction, including exploration, evaluation, development, recovery, and processing.
 The major integrates the fundamentals of mathematics, earth, and engineering sciences into traditional mining engineering topics.
 Design projects, culminating in the capstone design project, are required throughout the curriculum.

-The Petroleum and Natural Gas Engineering (PNGE)major provides an up-to-date understanding of all phases of the petroleum and natural gas industry built on a strong foundation of basic science and engineering theory and practice.
-The major is arranged in two parallel sequences: the first emphasizing reservoir engineering, and the second focusing on drilling and production.
-The program culminates in a course on the economic realities of engineering design and the implication of decision making.
+The Petroleum and Natural Gas Engineering (PNGE) major provides a thorough understanding of all phases of the petroleum and natural gas industry built on a strong foundation of basic science and engineering fundamentals and practice.
+The major prepares students to be successful leaders in advancing the technology and management of subsurface energy resources and addressing and solving important issues that will lead to energy security.